amgarton47/CS62data-structures/Git_Lab/project/README.md

 ### Git configuration

 If you have not used the Git Command-Line-Interfaces before, it would be helpful to do a little bit of initial setup.
-From a terminal window type the following commands:
+From a terminal window (you can get this on a Mac by typing comman+spacebar and then searching for ``Terminal''). type the following commands:
    ```
    git config --global user.name "Your Name"